A Little Light Reading

 Rather, the question was whether Bank #2 should have known of the cross-collateralization clause and investigated further.
 In its opinion the Court noted that the cross-collateralization clause was on the first page of the mortgage document so even a cursory review of the title records would have revealed it.
 The Court also went through an analysis of Illinois case law and the recording statute in reaching its decision.

 The opinion in Jones explains record notice: if a mortgage is properly recorded, then actual knowledge is no longer important.
 The burden of due diligence shifts to subsequent lenders who can, and should, search public records.
 The Court explains inquiry notice in a similar way.
 Where a lender has been made aware of facts or circumstances that lead it to believe there could be other liens on a property, that lender has a duty to perform a diligent inquiry.

 Here, the Court found Bank #2 knew about the senior mortgage and cross-collateralization – the language was on the front page of the mortgage document, which was sufficient to put Bank #2 on inquiry notice that its borrower might have additional loans that could trigger the cross-collateralization.
 Finally, since Property #2 was in the same county as Property #1, the loan could easily have been discovered.

 On appeal, the 7th Circuit affirmed the Bankruptcy Court and found for Bank #1.

 There are many instances where priority fights occur in bankruptcies.
 Cross-collateralization is a frequent case, but refinancing can also trigger such clauses.
 Generally, the lender who refinances will get a formal subrogation agreement to eliminate a potential priority fight, but even if it doesn’t, equitable subordination will allow it to keep its priority intact.

 Questions about your own situation?
-Contact us for a no-cost consultation.
+Contact us for a consultation.